Finlandia, Tone Poem Op. 26 No. 7 (Ensemble)

 SKU: ATG10029A

 Finlandia, Op.
-26, is a tone poem composed by Jean Sibelius in 1899 and revised in 1900.
+26 No.7, is a tone poem composed by Jean Sibelius in 1899 and revised in 1900.
 It is one of his most famous works and is deeply tied to Finnish nationalism.

 The piece was originally written as part of a covert protest against Russian censorship in Finland, and it became a symbol of Finnish independence.